Laurel Community Emergency Response Team (CERT)

 CERT trains and organizes teams of volunteers that provide assistance to the citizens of Laurel before, during, and after disasters.
 CERT volunteers help others following disasters when professional responders are not immediately available to help, and supplement and support the efforts of professional responders upon their arrival.
 CERT volunteers also support emergency response departments by organizing and participating in local preparedness projects and initiatives.
 The CERT program educates participants about how to prepare for hazards that may impact their communities and trains them in basic disaster response skills, such as fire safety search and rescue, team organization, and disaster medical operations.

-The Emergency Services Office directs the CERT team in accordance with procedures adopted by the CERT Board of Directors.
-The Emergency Services Office also provides support to CERT members, recommends procedures, for approval by the Director of Emergency Services and Mayor, regarding emergency operations management, along with possible eligibility for City of Laurel public safety funds.
+The Office of Emergency Management directs the CERT team in accordance with procedures adopted by the CERT Board of Directors.
+The Office of Emergency Management also provides support to CERT members, recommends procedures, for approval by the City Administrator and Mayor, regarding emergency operations management, along with possible eligibility for City of Laurel public safety funds.

 Emergency Services Commission